dansmyers/ProgrammingAndSoftwareDevelopment-Spring-2021/4-Classes_and_Objects/Deliverables/Life/README.md

 ## Easy Methods

-Most of the methods in `Life` are easy to implement.
+Most of `Life.java`'s methods are easy to implement.
 For example, the constructor only needs to initialize the `grid` to the given sizes:

 ```
 public Life(int nRows, int nCols) {